capocchi/DEVSimPy/README.md

 $ pip install -r requirements.txt
 ```

+For os X users, python.app is required in order to use pythonw instead of python to execute the devismpy.py file.

-DEVSimPy don't require installation and works on all platforms ().
+DEVSimPy don't require installation and works on all platforms.
 To execute DEVSimPy:
 ```sh
 $ python devsimpy.py
 ```